ffrank/ffrank.github.io/_posts/2016-06-12-puppet,-meet-mgmt.markdown

 I kicked off quite a bit of work then and much has come to fruition in the meantime.
 This is my report.

+**Update**: This post is quite extensive and covers the guts of the implementation.
+For a succinct overview of the new functionality, see the [follow-up]({% post_url 2016-06-19-puppet-powered-mgmt %}).

 ### Clearing the TODO list

 With this post, I finally and proudly present the `puppet mgmtgraph` subcommand, available